'Brick wall' Djokovic, Murray eye Wimbledon third round

 Emotional Ukraine clash

-Djokovic made the second round with a four-set win over South Korea's Kwon Soon-woo, becoming the first player, male or female, to register 80 wins at all four Grand Slam tournaments.
+Djokovic made the second round at Wimbledon with a four-set win over South Korea's Kwon Soon-woo, becoming the first player, male or female, to register 80 wins at all four Grand Slam tournaments.

 Two-time champion Murray puts his 8-0 record against Isner on the line in their second-round clash.